-Since then, the Burmese political context has changed dramatically, the pace of reforms initiated by the regime, even the most optimistic observers in the West did not expect such drastic.
+Since then, the Burmese political context has changed dramatically, the pace of reforms launched by the regime that even the most optimistic observers in the West did not expect such drastic.

-The NLD, after being officially dissolved, has indeed found its legal status and won 43 seats out of 44 it was seeking partial, becoming the first opposition force in the country.
-Suu Kyi, 66, will meet for the first time in his life in parliament on April 23.
+NLD was officially dissolved after, has indeed found its legal status and won 43 seats out of 44 it was seeking partial, becoming the first opposition force in the country.
+Suu Kyi, 66, will meet for the first time in his life in Parliament on 23 April.

 Reopening the world

-His trip will likely be decisive when the European Union is preparing to ease in a "substantial" sanctions, in the words of a senior diplomat.
-A decision will be taken on the matter at a ministerial meeting on 23 April in Luxembourg.
+His journey will likely decisive, while the European Union is preparing to alleviate so "substantial" sanctions, in the words of a senior diplomat.
+A decision will be taken on this issue at a ministerial meeting on 23 April in Luxembourg.

 In a report released Wednesday, the group of Brussels-based International Crisis Group (ICG) urged the West to lift sanctions immediately.